pjobson/plex_poster_screen/README.md

 setup SSH, so you can get into the unit without having to use the tiny screen.

+You'll want to add your user's ssh key from your Plex Server into your Frame PC.

+    ssh-copy-id -i ~/.ssh/id_rsa.pub frame_pc_ip_address

-I leave my display on standard view and just turn it 90-degrees.
+I leave my display on standard view and just rotate it 90-degrees.

 ### Frame PC